SalmaAF/TMDb-Movie-Data-Analysis/README.md

 # TMDb-Movie-Data-Analysis

+## Describtion
 This project is for analyzing TMDb Movie dataset.
-The project in python.
-The project is about investigating on TMDb Movie dataset to find about answer some questions *The questions already writen in the project file*.
+The project is about investigating on TMDb Movie dataset to find about answer some questions about the data.